Four big climate items in the reconciliation bill in Congress - NewsBreak

 Republicans on the committee opposed the program’s creation, saying it would only increase federal bureaucracy and wasn’t needed to address unemployment at a time when many private employers are looking for workers.

-The post Four big climate items in the reconciliation bill in Congress appeared first on Daily Montanan .
+The post Four big climate items in the reconciliation bill in Congress appeared first on Ohio Capital Journal .

 Comments / 0